Hawaiʻi Tourism Authority’s Kuleana Campaign to Educate Visitors

-Sponsored - The following content is created on behalf of Hawai’i Visitors and Convention Bureau and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about Hawai’i Visitors and Convention Bureau, visit https://www.gohawaii.com/trip-planning/travel-tips
+Sponsored - The following content is created on behalf of the Hawaiʻi Visitors and Convention Bureau and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about the Hawaiʻi Visitors and Convention Bureau, visit https://www.gohawaii.com/trip-planning/travel-tips.

 Just as we have a Kuleana (responsibility) to care for our people and place, we ask that visitors take pride in this effort as well.